-We evaluate R-CNN_Pose, Multitask_Face and HyperFace on the AFW [70] and AFLW [28] datasets for the pose estimation task.
+We evaluate RCNN_Pose, Multitask_Face and HyperFace on the AFW [57] and AFLW [22] datasets for pose estimation task.
 The detection boxes used for evaluating the landmark localization task are used here as well for initialization.
 For the AFW dataset, we compare our approach with Multi.
-AAM [70], Multiview HoG [70], FaceDPL2 [71] and face.com.
+AAM [57], Multiview HoG [57], FaceDPL2 [58] and face.com.
 Note that multiview AAMs are initialized using the ground truth bounding boxes (denoted by ).
-Figure 12 shows the cumulative error distribution curves on AFW dataset.
+Figure 11 shows the cumulative error distribution curves on AFW dataset.
 The curve provides the fraction of faces for which the estimated pose is within some error tolerance.
-As can be seen from the figure, both HyperFace and HF-ResNet outperform existing methods by a large margin.
+As can be seen from the figure, the HyperFace method achieves the best performance and beats FaceDPL by a large margin.
 For the AFLW dataset, we do not have pose estimation evaluation for any previous method.
-Hence, we show the performance of our method for different pose angles: roll, pitch and yaw in Figure 11 (a), (b) and (c) respectively.
+Hence, we show the performance of our method for different pose angles: roll, pitch and yaw in Figure 10 (a), (b) and (c) respectively.
 It can be seen that the network is able to learn roll, and pitch information better than yaw.